openlookeng/hetu-core/hetu-samples/kubernetes/README.md

 ### Enable graceful shutdown

-When a Hetu pod is shutdown, by default it's terminated immediately.
+When an openLooKeng pod is shutdown, by default it's terminated immediately.
 To enable graceful shutdown, where the pod waits for all its active work to finish first:
 - Locate comments that read `# TODO: enable if graceful shutdown is needed`
 - Uncomment lines following the above comment
 - Redeploy with